mangpo/greenthumb/documentation/special-objects.md

 <a name="input-queue"></a>
 ## 2. Input Queue Object
 ##### (`queue-in-rosette%` and `queue-in-racket%`)
 This object represents values received from external environments such as values sent from other cores, and values received from sensors.
 Currently, this object uses a vector of size 4 to store received values.
 Increase the size in `queue-in-rosette%` and `queue-in-racket%` if necessary.
+The program state element type of an input queue object can be obtained by calling `(get-queue-in-type)`, which is defined in `special.rkt`.

 ##### 2.1 Useful Methods for `interpret` (in `simulator-racket/rosette.rkt`)
 - **(clone [ref #f])**